idugalic/digital-restaurant/README.md

  - has its own bounded context,
  - has shared event(sourcing) storage (AxonDB)
- - and we distribute messages between them via AxonHub
+ - and we distribute messages (events, commands, queries) between them via AxonHub

 #### AxonHub